 A SUP board is larger than a surf board and measures between 9 and 12 feet or more in length.
 It has features such as a padded deck that make it easier to stay standing up and a concave hull.
 Because it is so large you can stand on the board without sinking, and you move yourself through the water with a paddle.

-Stand-Up Paddling is a great way to leisurely explore the coastal waters around the Big Island.
-Look down at the colorful fish and corals, or look back at the tropical shoreline.
+Stand-Up Paddling is a great way to leisurely explore the coastal waters around the Big Island, to look down at the colorful fish and corals, or to relax while checking out the tropical shoreline.